apsillers/lords-of-the-fey/README.md

     node server.js

 This will run a local server on port 8080.
 If you navigate to `http://127.0.0.1:8080/` in your browser, you can log in as either `hello` or `goodbye`, both with the password "`world`".

+To learn more, check out [the project wiki](https://github.com/apsillers/webnoth/wiki).